 The two internships require completion of a total of 600 clock hours over two semesters in an approved school setting under the supervision of an appropriately trained and certified/licensed school counselor.
 A minimum of 240 direct service hours are required with K-12 students and those who support their development.
 Counseling services may include individual, group, and family counseling, assessment, consulting, program development and evaluation, and team building.
 Additional requirements include at least one hour of individual supervision and one and one-half hours of group supervision per week with qualified supervisors.
-Student performance is monitored throughout the course and includes a formal evaluation at course end.
-Internship consists of three components: (1) Clinical training-internship requirements are designed to foster skill development needed for functioning as a school counselor.
-Specific internship opportunities must be approved by the counseling department internship coordinator.
-(2) A senior-level mentoring experience-students write a learning contract each semester with the student's mentoring team overseeing the accomplishment of this contract.
-(3) Globalization-CO 785 and CO 787 also include 50 clock hours of globalization awareness experiences.
-Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis: CO 505 Groups in Counseling: CO 506 Intro to School Counseling; CO 507 Programs in School Counseling, CO 510 Counseling Foundations; CO 512

-School Counseling Practicum; CO 539 Group Experience; T/M 501 Mentored Spiritual Formation I; and completion of at least 30 hours of the program.
+Student performance is monitored each semester and includes a formal evaluation at course end.
+Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis; CO 505 Groups in Counseling; CO 506 Intro to School Counseling; CO 510 Counseling Foundations; CO 511 Counseling Practicum; CO 539 Group Experience; T/M 501 Mentored Spiritual Formation I; and completion of at least 30 hours of the program.
 One hour.